Martijncvv/cryptocurrency_portfolio_project/README.md

 # Application Name

-TODO: Describe your application here.
+TODO: Briefly summarize your application here.

+## Problem statement

+TODO: Describe the situation that your app is relevant to

-## Getting Started
+## Solution description

-TODO: Describe steps to install requirements and get the application running.
+TODO: Describe the approach that your application takes to solve the problem

+## Details and sketches

+TODO: Describe different ways that your application will be used, with all relevant screens sketched out

+Make sure that this readme is well-readable when viewed via GitHub!
+Images should be appropriately sized, text and images should be clearly related etc.